Platforms, technical facilities, infrastructure, and services

 - Puéchabon Experimental Site dedicated to the study of major environmental issues, including biodiversity, global change, and sustainable development.
 Member of the National Infrastructure for Ecosystem Analysis and Experimentation (AnaEE-France)

-- CEFE Experimental Site which is a site for data generation and collection through the implementation of in-situ experiments under natural or controlled conditions in the field of ecology.
+- CEFE Experimental Site which is a site for generating and collecting data through in-situ experiments conducted under natural or controlled conditions in the field of ecology.
 Accredited by Labex Cemeb.

-- Instrumented Monitoring System for Mediterranean Agroforestry under Water Stress (Diam’s) enables long-term monitoring of agroecosystem performance in agroforestry and conventional agricultural systems and their resilience to climate change (drought).
+- Instrumented System for Mediterranean Agroforestry under Water Stress (Diam’s) enables long-term monitoring of agroecosystem performance in agroforestry and conventional agricultural systems, as well as their resilience to climate change (drought).

-- Experimental systems in temperate agroforestry (RAP) and agroecological viticulture (LIVE) develops expertise in plantation systems of a wide range of sizes, from small-scale village plantations covering a few hectares to large-scale industrial plantations spanning several thousand hectares.
+- Experimental systems in temperate agroforestry (RAP) and agroecological viticulture (LIVE) develops expertise in plantation systems of a wide range of sizes, from small village plantations covering a few hectares to industrial plantations spanning several thousand hectares.

-- Experimental platform for wastewater reuse in irrigation that enables the study of technical feasibility and the assessment of the agronomic, health, and environmental impacts of a wastewater reuse system for agricultural irrigation, with the aim of reducing pollution pressure on the environment.
+- Experimental Platform for the Reuse of Wastewater in Irrigation which enables the study of technical feasibility and the assessment of the agronomic, health, and environmental impacts of a wastewater reuse system for agricultural irrigation, with the goal of reducing pollution pressure on the environment.

-- In Situ Observation System (DOS) aims to bring together the various capabilities and resources needed to explore and measure the marine environment.
+- In Situ Observation Device (DOS) is designed to bring together the various capabilities and resources needed to explore and measure the marine environment.

-- Experimental sites of the Institut Agro Montpellier Supagro (Domaine du Chapitre, Pierre Galet Experimental Teaching Vineyard) which help clarify the institution’s scientific contribution to issues in agriculture, food, biodiversity, and the environment, with a specific focus on Mediterranean and tropical challenges.
+- Experimental sites of the Institut Agro Montpellier Supagro (Domaine du Chapitre, Pierre Galet Experimental Teaching Vineyard) which help define the institution’s scientific contribution to challenges in agriculture, food, biodiversity, and the environment, with a specific focus on Mediterranean and tropical issues.

 Participation in national research infrastructures: